foundata/ansible-collection-acmesh/roles/run/README.md

 #### `force`<a id="variable-run_acmesh_certs-sub-force"></a>

 Optional.
 If true, forces certificate issuance even if the current certificate is still valid.
-Defaults to false.
+Defaults to `false`.

 - **Type**: `bool`
 - **Required**: No